-It's a thousand miles from anywhere filled with waterfalls, rainforests, and white sandy beaches.
-It's a place where you are greeted with huge smiles and welcoming words.
+Fiji is a tropical paradise that's a thousand miles from anywhere filled with waterfalls, rainforests, and white sandy beaches.
 Here are our suggestions for what to do in Fiji.

 1. Kava Ceremony

-Kava is a mild narcotic so you will feel a little numbness in your tongue, but don't worry, it won't hurt you and you'll feel very relaxed afterwards.
+Kava is a mild narcotic so you will feel a little numbness in your tongue, but don't worry, it won't hurt you and you'll feel very relaxed afterward.